dapr/dapr/docs/development/dapr-metrics.md

 ### Job metrics

-* dapr_component_job_success_count: The number of job triggers that returned success response
+* dapr_component_job_success_count: The number of successful job triggers
-* dapr_component_job_failure_count: The number of job triggers that returned failure response
+* dapr_component_job_failure_count: The number of failed job triggers
-* dapr_component_job_latencies: The latency of the job trigger
+* dapr_component_job_latencies: The latency of the response from the app that processed the triggered job